2109688/Market-place/README.md

 For our full documentation check out the project [Wiki](https://github.com/2109688/Market-place/wiki)

+We have documentation detailing the usage of our system here [Getting Started](https://github.com/2109688/Market-place/wiki/Getting-Started) and after you've created your account we have documentation detailing the usage of the [Homepage](https://github.com/2109688/Market-place/wiki/Home-Page)

 ## Installing
 This system was built using JavaScript, HTML and CSS.